 Can I change my web hosting company, a conclusion.

-It’s sad to see how many bad web hosts are out there in the world.
+It’s sad to conclude that, especially large and well known companies, deliver a bad service.
 They offer the public products that are in fact already sold out.
 By “sold out” I mean here that the web server in question that is assigned to the new client already serves far too many customers, so they are all in each other’s way.
 This is called “overselling”.
 The consequences are slow loading websites, sites that are offline, security problems such as DOS attacks, hackers, email issues, domain name problems, spamming complaints and much more.
 But it’s not just overselling that causes problems.
 For example, I know a very large and well-known provider (you probably know who I’m talking about) that puts all its money into advertising.
 So I’m talking about TV and Radio commercials, print advertising, ads in Google and elsewhere on the Internet.
 And the rest of their budget goes to expensive SEO specialists so that the web host can rank high in Google.
 This company has absolutely no money to keep their infrastructure and software up to date or to pay normal salaries to its technical support staff.
 That is why the company’s technical support is outsourced to personnel in third world countries.
-This way, the hosting provider can keep the salaries ridiculously low.
+This way, the company can keep the salaries ridiculously low.
 If you approach one of these “specialists” abroad (the fact that they are abroad is hidden to you) with a technical problem, they often do not know what you are talking about, let alone that they can solve your technical problem.
+Instead they will try to upgrade or sell additional services so they can earn a commission.
 I get really angry when I see desperate tweets on Twitter from customers of this well-known provider about problems that are still unresolved even after years!
 That’s crazy isn’t it?
 I have been one of their clients myself for several years and I have never had such a bad time.
 Taking all these things into consideration, it makes absolutely sense to wonder “can i change web hosting“.
 Well you can and, as you have seen, it is not that difficult on the condition that you first open a new account with a really good provider because that is what you, as internet entrepreneur, need and deserve in the first place.
-Then you use Linux Hosts Inc. or another excellent web hosting provider to transfer your website to another host.
+Then you use Linux Hosts Inc. or another excellent service to transfer your website to another host.
 It’s really the best way to avoid headaches and sleepless nights.
 On the other hand if you are tech-savvy, you can of course do it yourself.
-If you have WordPress, there are excellent plugins that can easily and quickly move your site and database to the account of your new provider.
+If you have WordPress, there are excellent plugins that can easily and quickly move your site and database to your new account.
 There are also good plugins for making a backup.
 If you don’t have WP then it’s a matter of manual work and that can be quite a lot as explained above.
 This is all I have to say about this subject so you’ve reached the end.
-Thanks for reading and I’m sorry to sound angry (I really am!) and wish you all the best with your cancellation and the new web hosting account!
+Thanks for reading and I’m sorry to sound angry (I really am!) and wish you all the best with your cancellation and the new account!
 And of course good luck with your website or application!